AlexPosix/web-gui/README.md

 {"outcome" => "success"}
 ```
-Let's start to add our datasource into Wildfly subsystem:
+Let's start to add our datasource into Wildfly subsystem.
+Go to the Wildfly console configuration -> Subsystems -> Datasoutces -> Non-XA and press add